trmquangbiz/frame-project/fastlane/README.md

 ```

 For ios distribution to firebase.
 Need GoogleService-Info.plist to process.
-Developer need to run 'firebase login' first to provide credential
+Developers need to run 'firebase login' first to provide credential.
+Please access fastlane/firebase to edit release notes and testers.

 ----